 -

-Are there any restrictions on the export of renewable energy, local content obligations or domestic supply obligations?
-What are the impacts (either actual or expected) of the implementation of the Net Zero Industry Act (EU) Regulation 2024/1735?
+Are there any restrictions on the import or export of renewable energy, local content obligations or domestic supply obligations?
+What are the impacts (either actual or expected) in your jurisdiction of the implementation of the Net Zero Industry Act (EU) Regulation 2024/1735 or the “foreign entity of concern” regulations in the U.S.?

-To promote European value creation, Austria has already introduced a measure in this context.
-Under the Renewable Energy Expansion Act, investment grants for photovoltaic systems are increased by up to 20% if they are built using technical components with European value added (including the EEA and Switzerland).
+To promote European value creation, Austria has already introduced a measure in that regard.
+Under the Renewable Energy Expansion Act (Erneuerbaren-Ausbau-Gesetz), investment grants for photovoltaic systems are increased by up to 20% if they are built using technical components with European value added (including the EEA and Switzerland).
 Investment grants for electricity storage systems are raised by up to 10% if the systems originate from European value creation (including the EEA and Switzerland).

 -

-Has deployment of renewables been impacted in the last year by any non-country specific factors: For example, financing costs, supply chain or taxes or subsidies (e.g. the US's Inflation Reduction Act)?
+How has deployment of renewables been impacted in the last year by geopolitical uncertainties and other non-country specific factors: For example, the conflict in the Middle East, financing costs, changing tariff regimes, supply chain or taxes or subsidies (e.g. the impact of the One, Big, Beautiful Bill on the tax credits and other incentives created by the Inflation Reduction Act in the U.S.)?

 In general, the deployment of renewables has not been affected by any non-country specific factors.
-However, the increasing global demand for photovoltaic system components has led to delivery shortages in Austria.
+However, the increasing global demand for renewable energy system components has led to delivery shortages in Austria.

 -